AI Screenr

 9/10 w:0.12

-I cut the Phase 2 reporting work because we had 11% adoption on Phase 1 after four weeks — below our 25% bar.
+I cut the Phase 2 reporting work because we had 11% adoption on Phase 1 after four weeks — below our 25% threshold.
 The data team wanted to keep going; the tradeoff was between doubling down on adoption vs. shipping a feature that no one was using yet.
 Anna on analytics and I wrote a one-page decision memo; we killed it.

 Relevance of Answersstrong